How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Identify What You Want Zoho CRM to Manage

-- Leads β Where leads come from and how they enter your pipeline.
+As you start tracking information and processes, make sure you can track the following:- Leads β Where leads come from and how they enter your pipeline.

 - Contacts β Key decision-makers at your current company and their relation to your business.